 - When you first enter the park, look for the red phone booths in England.
 There your kids will be measured and given a color-coded wristband so you will know which rides he or she is tall enough to ride.
-Here is a list of height requirements for all the rides.
+Check their list of height requirements for all the rides.
 Busch Gardens has KIDsiderate attractions throughout the park – even the youngest guests can enjoy age-appropriate rides and attractions.

 - Sesame Street Forest of Fun: Forest of Fun has four rides: Grover’s Alpine Express (a kiddie-sized coaster), Oscar’s Whirly Worm (a rock-n-tug ride), Bert and Ernie’s Loch Adventure (a pint-sized flume ride), and Prince Elmo’s Spire (a child sized shot-n-drop tower).
 Parents are welcome to accompany kids on all of the rides.
 The big draw here though is the splash pad – especially on hot days!
 Kids will get soaked, so have kids wear suits or plan on having wet kids!
 Just above the splash pad, there is a stage where Elmo, Abby Cadabby, Grover, Cookie Monster Elmo and his friends have a since-along, dance-along show called Sunny Celebrations.
 The shows run throughout the day, and characters also stroll around.
 Swing by the meet & greet area, to the right of the splash pad, where you can get your picture taken with the characters).
 For little ones who aren’t ready for rides, there is a rubber-padded play area just past the gift shop.
 Forgot diapers/wipes or a swim diaper?
 You can buy them in the gift shop near the entrance of this area.
 There is also a comfy nursing room right next to the bathroom back by Oscar’s Whirly Worms.